CREPORTFRAME only applies to published reports on the web. In Excel the text “CReportFrame” is returned.

 The name given to the iFrame on the report.
 This name can be used in conjunction with CHYPERLINK to target a CREPORTFRAME for update without refreshing the entire contents of the page on which the CREPORTFRAME resides.

-The height of the frame in percent of the size of the cell (or merged cells) containing the CREPORTFRAME at the time of publish (%), pixels (px), points (pt).
-For example 100px = 100 pixels.
+The height of the frame.
+This can either be given as the percent of the size of the cell (or merged cells) containing the CREPORTFRAME upon publish, or pixels (px).
+For example

 To call a report, or part of a report into the body of another report.
 This is useful to combine reports into linked or guided analytics, or incorporate other pages available from the web.
 When called from a menu page, the CREPORTFRAME can provide a live preview of a called report.

 The CREPORTFRAME formula is in cell C14, and in this instance, includes the CALUMO toolbar.
-The URL is from an existing published report, which is easily found by clicking on URL of the tab
+The URL is from an existing published report, which can easily be found by clicking on

 On publishing, the following page is presented: